-Family/carers are therefore an important member of the treatment team and they play a vital role in the support and recovery of the person.
+Family and carers are therefore an important member of the treatment team and they play a vital role in the support and recovery of the person.

-Family/carers should expect to remain informed and involved in the care and treatment planning processes from entry to the service to discharge.
+Families and carers should expect to remain informed and involved in the care and treatment planning processes from entry to the service to discharge.

-So that family/carers can fully and confidently participate in and support the recovery of the person they are caring for they will be:
+So that families and carers can fully and confidently participate in and support the recovery of the person they are caring for, they will be:

-- Provided with information about the nature of the mental illness - Assisted with skills to support the patient to manage their symptoms - Provided with information about when and how to voice a concern they have about the welfare of the patient - Involved in and fully informed about discharge planning.
+- Provided with information about the nature of the mental illness - Given the skills to support the patient to manage their symptoms - Provided with information about when and how to voice a concern they have about the welfare of the patient - Involved in and fully informed about discharge planning